 CURATORIAL INTERNSHIP GRANTS

 The Trust underwrites curatorial internships for recent Masters or PhD graduates in partnership with museums and historical societies.
 Through a matching-grant program, these internships allow host organizations to hire a deserving young professional who will learn about the responsibilities and duties common to the curatorial field while working alongside a talented mentor.
 The Trust’s internship program seeks to provide mutually beneficial opportunities that will nurture the next generation of museum curators while providing essential staffing for the host.
 The Trust encourages projects that advance diversity in the study of American decorative arts.

-- 2012-13: Anne McBride, Old Sturbridge Village, Sturbridge, MA
+- 2013-14: Old Sturbridge Village, Sturbridge, MA, Kate Swisher

-- 2013-14: Kate Swisher, Old Sturbridge Village, Sturbridge, MA
+- 2012-13: Old Sturbridge Village, Sturbridge, MA, Anne McBride

 Listen to a podcast with 2010-2011 Trust intern Sarah Parks and Trust Governor Brock Jobe about the creation of the Curatorial Internship Grant program.